 5. Underdose.
 Refrain from going overboard when you plan activities.
 Too much of a good thing is too much.
 Overstimulation reduces pleasure.
 For example, enjoy dinner out and fully savor it, rather than planning a string of hurried events that feels pressured.

 6. Share the moment.
 Do activities you enjoy with people you like.

 7. Set goals.
 Give yourself goals—and then work to complete them.
 Avoid the sameness of everyday life.
 Punctuate your week with goals and accomplishments.
 Happiness is increased when you reach for and achieve objectives.

 8. Cherish good memories.
 Spend time recalling and relishing happy moments.
 For example, frame photographs of a happy experience.
 Play slideshows on your screensaver.
-Make musical playlists of that recall fun times and listen to it in the background.
+Make musical playlists that recall fun times and listen to it in the background.

 9. Enjoy planning.
 Plan fun future activities.
 Enjoy the preparation.
 Look forward to the good times that you will enjoy.
 Research interesting facts.
 Plan what you'll wear, organize meal reservations or pack a picnic lunch or dinner.
 Add a little romance.
 Envision all the pleasures ahead.